flenniken/statictea/docs/cmdline.md

 * type: [ArgsOrMessage](#argsormessage) &mdash; Contains the command line args or a message.
 * type: [CmlOptionType](#cmloptiontype) &mdash; The option type.
 * [newCmlOption](#newcmloption) &mdash; Create a new CmlOption object.
+* [newArgsOrMessage](#newargsormessage) &mdash; Create a new ArgsOrMessage object containing arguments.
+* [newArgsOrMessage](#newargsormessage-1) &mdash; Create a new ArgsOrMessage object containing a message id and optionally the problem parameter.
 * [`$`](#) &mdash; Return a string representation of an CmlOption object.
 * [`$`](#-1) &mdash; Return a string representation of a ArgsOrMessage object.
 * [commandLineEcho](#commandlineecho) &mdash; Show the command line arguments.